The Coming Enterprise Service Desk – How Information Technology Can Lead the Way in Enterprise Services

 Within the last month alone, I have consulted with corporate contact centers that support human resources, collections, customer service, and vendor support.
 In every case I have been struck by…how primitive they are!
 This is not meant as an insult.
 It is simply an empirical observation, and reminds me of the early days of the IT service and support industry.
 Workforce scheduling, if conducted at all, is a labor intensive process that is done on spreadsheets.
 Reporting is ad-hoc, and provides no real insight into performance, let alone the actions that might bring about continual service improvement.
 Process documentation is very limited, at best.
 And agent morale is generally poor.

 Sound familiar?
 The good news is that you’re not alone.
 The better news is that there’s likely to be a well-worn path, blazed by corporate IT, that can dramatically improve performance for non-IT services, and enable them to achieve a level of maturity in weeks or months that took IT 31 years of incremental, trial-and-error effort to achieve.
-Sound too good to be true?
+Does an Enterprise Service Desk sound too good to be true?
 Well, it’s not.
-And there’s plenty of evidence, and numerous case studies to back this assertion.
+And there’s plenty of evidence, and numerous Enterprise Service Desk case studies to back this assertion.

 The University of California defines Service Management as ‘a customer-focused approach to delivering information technology’.
 But why not apply the same customer-focused approach to delivering non-IT services?
 What if we modified this definition slightly to read ‘A customer-focused approach to delivering all service and support’?
 When you compare the requirements of service delivery in HR, facilities, logistics, and other non-IT services, they are not much different from service delivery in IT.
 So why not leverage the hard won experience, know-how, and expertise of IT in an Enterprise Service Desk to benefit all corporate services (Figure 1 below)?

 Figure 1: The Enterprise Service Desk Adopts and Adapts IT Best Practices